Neuroszima/easy_grover/README.md

    to signify connections between nodes of the same color can be allowed.
 In that case, it might be useful to check a couple different values.
 We might construct a problem that reflects an example of "allow more than 25 cuts to be performed", lets say, on a graph with a total of 30 connections between nodes.
-2. Different types of initialization can be performed to lower potentialneed for additional q-bits or save on toffoli complexity of the end circuit.
+2. Different types of initialization can be performed to lower potential need for additional q-bits or save on toffoli complexity of the end circuit.
-3. Potential q-bit reuse and optimizations, like usage of different gate combinations to achieve lower running costs on actual quantum computers.
+3. (some things already implemented!)
+Potential q-bit reuse and optimizations, like usage of different gate combinations to achieve lower running costs on actual quantum computers.
 4. Forming a solution in a different library, like ```cirq``` to boost the effectiveness of the algorithm and ease compilation of the solution on different quantum computer brands (like Google, IBM, D-Wave and such...)
 5. Extending the automation tools for creating circuits to solve a k-cut problem - variable number of colors a graph represents
-6. Functions that let one schedule jobs in actual IBM cloud.
+6. Functions that let one schedule jobs in actual IBM cloud on an actual quantum computer!

 ### Usage